GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 > R: No, dad, you were trying to win.
 You were sweating and panting.
 >
 > F: I’m a damn fine actor.

+### DD-45

+> Hey, is it cold out?

+### DD-46

+> For more than 300 years, the power of French king was absolute.
+This meant that he had the power to do anything.